The surgery will take place at the Gold Coast Eye Hospital, located adjacent to myeyespecialist.

 The surgery usually takes around 20 minutes, but you should allow for about a three hours stay.
-This is to ensure that the eye is well prepared for the procedure and that all the safety checks are completed and that you have recovered from the sedation to go home safely.
+This is to accomodate for the pre and post procedure process.

 What happens on the day of surgery?

 Cataract surgery is done under local anaesthesia with sedation.
-You will not feel the anaethitic injection around the eye as this is given while you are sleeping under heavy sedation.
+You will not feel the anaesthetic injection around the eye as this is given while you are sleeping under heavy sedation.
 You will be under light sedation during surgery, awake but comfortable, relaxed and slightly drowsy.
-You will not be able to see the surgery or feel it.
-If you feel any discomfort, which is very unlikely, tell us immediately and we can do something about it.
+You will not be able to see nor feel the surgery.

 When the operation is finished, an eye pad will be placed over your eye.